 We named ours the 7:00 power block and it starts his routine every night so he is in bed by 7:30 and asleep by 8 if not before, this has been a huge breakthrough for us!

-Find what make the routine fun and doable for your family and stick with it, I promise it will make such a big difference in your lives.
-Your toddler won’t be grumpy in the morning because they are getting 12 to 14 hours of sleep which is what is required for a 3 year old to stay healthy and develop properly.
+Find what makes the routine fun and doable for your family and stick with it, I promise it will make such a big difference in your lives.
+Your toddler won’t be grumpy in the morning because they are getting 12 to 14 hours of sleep which is what is required for a 3-year-old to stay healthy and develop properly.

 Calm Down Routine

-In order to have a schedule and get your 3 year old to be on board you will need an hour of quiet time doing non stimulating things such as reading books, playing quietly, no TV, no Tablets, just a good hour of dim lights and maybe some soft music to start the process.
+In order to have a schedule and get your 3-year-old to be on board, you will need an hour of quiet time doing unstimulating things such as reading books, playing quietly, no TV, no Tablets, just a good hour of dim lights and maybe some soft music to start the process.